Are you a homeroom mom, PTA parent or a new teacher? Read on for everything you need to throw an Epic Classroom Halloween Party!

-For more info about party crafts, check out my 10 Tips For A Volunteering (Super) Mom.
+For more info about party crafts, check out the 10 Tips For A Volunteering (Super) Mom.
 It includes tips for protecting the room, using disposable supplies and making craft stations.

 Keep the kids busy while you set up the party with some easy activities.
 You can also plan a group activity at some point during the party.
 The winners can even get a prize.

-If you’re scouring the web, here’s a list of my favorites (most are included in my Halloween Party Pack):
+If you’re scouring the web, here’s a list of my favorites (most are included in the Halloween Party Pack):

-- Halloween Bingo – prize for first three bingos, full card, etc.
+- Halloween Bingo – prize for the first three bingos, full card, etc.

 - Word Searches – prize for first 4 words, etc.

-- Word Scrambles – prize for most completed words in a time frame.
+- Word Scrambles – prize for the most completed words in a time frame.

 - Mad Libs